nina-dk/full_stack_open/part3/phonebook/backend/README.md

 ### Delete a contact

 You can delete a contact by making a DELETE request to: https://phonebook-xqu9.onrender.com/api/persons/:id (where `:id` is replaced by the contact's `id` property).

+### Update a contact

+A contact's number can be updated by making a PUT request to: https://phonebook-xqu9.onrender.com/api/persons/:id (where `:id` is replaced by the contact's `id` property).
+The API expects a contact object in JSON format.